-Buyer’s remorse can result from any sort of purchase, but it usually occurs after a significant commitment, like buying a car or a house.
+Buyer’s remorse can result from any sort of purchase, but it usually occurs after a significant commitment, like buying a house or a car.

-Buyer’s remorse is particularly common among home or house buyers, especially first-time ones.
+Buyer’s remorse is common among house buyers, especially first-timers.
 After all, a home is typically the biggest-ticket item most people ever purchase.
 It involves not only a lot of money, but a big change in their lives — and it’s going to have consequences for a long time, too.
-Small wonder that a 2022 Clever Real Estate survey of homeowners found that a majority — 60 percent — have experienced buyer’s remorse over their housing purchases for various reasons.

 What causes homebuyer’s remorse?

 Buyer’s remorse occurs for any number of reasons.
-But for homeowners, it’s triggered by certain second thoughts in particular.
-If you’re feeling it with your new home, it could be because you’re thinking one (or more) of these things:
+If you’re feeling it as a new homeowner, it could be because you’re thinking one (or more) of these things:

-You paid too much for the home.
-Money is probably the most common regret.
-It often hits a homebuyer at or right before the closing, when they see laid out in black and white in a single statement all the closing costs they’re going to incur, plus the ongoing expenses (mortgage payments, property taxes) they’ve obligated themselves to pay.
-Or maybe you got caught up in a bidding war and, in the flush of victory, didn’t realize how much over budget you’d gone.
-(Getting into a bidding war is always a bad idea.)
+- You paid too much for the home: Money is probably the most common regret.
+It often hits a homebuyer at or right before the closing, when they see, laid out in black and white in a single statement, all the closing costs they have to cover, plus the ongoing expenses (like mortgage payments and property taxes) they’re now obligated to pay.
+Or maybe you got caught up in a bidding war and, in the flush of victory, didn’t fully understand how far over budget you’d gone.

-You didn’t buy the home you really wanted.
-It’s rare that a house ticks every item on your checklist — that you didn’t compromise on something.
-Still, if you bought a home that’s too big, or too small, or doesn’t have most of the features you wanted, buyer’s remorse can rear its head.
-It often compounds if you jumped at the first place you saw, were under pressure to find a place, or bid because you were just sick of looking.
+- You didn’t buy the home you really wanted: It’s rare that a house ticks every item on your checklist, with no compromises.
+Still, if you bought a home that’s too big, or too small, or doesn’t have most of the features you wanted, buyer’s remorse can set in.
+It often compounds if you jumped at the first place you saw, were under pressure to find a place or bid because you were just sick of looking.

-You don’t like the neighborhood/location.
-You didn’t notice it at the time, but the area lacks a lot of amenities, or is noisy at night, or has more traffic than you realized — making commuting to work or other places harder and more time-consuming.
+- You don’t like the neighborhood/location: You didn’t notice it until you moved in, but the area lacks certain amenities, or is noisy at night, or has more traffic than you realized, making commuting to work or other places harder and more time-consuming.

-You find the home’s maintenance too much.
-This one often hits a homeowner later rather than sooner, though it can come up fairly quickly, if there are things that were not disclosed by the seller, are not as expected, or that break down shortly after the move.
-Whether sudden repairs or ongoing chores, the upkeep just overwhelms you, either in time or money or both.
+- You find the maintenance too much: This one often hits a homeowner if there are things that were not disclosed by the seller, are not as expected, or that break down shortly after the move.
+Whether it’s sudden repairs or ongoing chores, the upkeep just overwhelms you.
 All your income seems to be going into the home, making you feel house poor.

-Sometimes the source of your remorse has nothing to do with the new house, but nostalgia for the old neighborhood or lifestyle.
-Don’t underestimate critical comments by friends and relations too.
+- You miss your old home: Sometimes the source of your remorse has nothing to do with the new house, but nostalgia for your old neighborhood or lifestyle.

-Coping with buyer’s remorse can be more complicated with homebuying, not just because of the sums involved, but because of the lack of legal recourses.
+Coping with buyer’s remorse can be complicated when it’s over a home, not just because of the sum involved but because of the lack of legal recourse.

 The Federal Trade Commission has a law known as the Cooling-Off Rule, which gives a person three days to cancel a sale or back out of a purchase — as long as they request it within three days of signing a contract.
-Some states also have their own version of this cooling-off rule, which applies to any contractual agreement.
+Some states also have their own version of this cooling-off rule.

-Unfortunately for homebuyers, the FTC’s rule does not include housing or real estate transactions.
-It’s possible that a state law might allow you to get out of the purchase agreement within the first three days — but you might forfeit any earnest money or deposit.
+Unfortunately for homebuyers, the FTC rule does not include real estate transactions.
+It’s possible that a state law might allow you to get out of the purchase agreement within the first three days — but you might forfeit your earnest money deposit in doing so.
 And no rule will automatically apply after closing on a home.
-Often the only way to cancel the purchase is to find something significantly wrong with the property that wasn’t disclosed.

-There is no way to avoid buyer’s remorse.
-It’s a natural part of the homebuying process because such a big investment is involved.
-But there are ways you can manage your expectations and close that deal to limit feelings of regret.
+Buyer’s remorse is a natural part of the homebuying process, because such a big investment is involved.
+But there are ways you can manage your expectations to limit feelings of regret.

 1. Get preapproved for a mortgage